community, ecology and cultural activism

 1st October to 16th November 2015

-This exhibition – conceived as a 2D installation – took place at a particular moment in time, when Dundee Urban Orchard were beginning to lose faith that the Waterfront Development would include any edible landscaping.
-The exhibition, Shadow Work, drew on the writings of Ivan Illich and depicted a group of school children from Braeview Academy walking towards an elliptical shape – a hole where a tree might otherwise be planted.
+This exhibition took place at a key moment in Dundee’s Waterfront Development, when Dundee Urban Orchard were beginning to lose faith that the Waterfront Development would include any edible planting within Slessor Gardens – this despite years of ongoing negotiation.
+The exhibition, Shadow Work, drew on the writings of Ivan Illich to draw attention to the voluntary labour that supports environmental projects in the city.
+It depicted a group of school children from Braeview Academy walking with spades and forks aloft to plant an orchard in Slessor Gardens.
+Significantly, the familiar DUO apple tree had been removed from the image.

-Since installing the work DUO are pleased to announce that a ‘temporary’ edible garden and orchard have now been planted in Slessor Gardens.
+Since installing the exhibition DUO are pleased to announce that a ‘temporary’ edible garden and orchard have now been planted in Slessor Gardens.
 See here for details.

 Owen Daily – in association with PACE and If the City were a Commons